Dionysus – Greek God Of Wine, Music, Ritual Madness And Ecstasy Was Born Twice

 Theater and wine played an important role in Greece, so, understandably, the cult of Dionysus spread across the country.

-As previously discussed on Ancient Pages, the history of the theater in Greece started with festivals held in honor of their gods honoring their gods.
+As previously discussed on Ancient Pages, the history of theater in Greece began with festivals held in honor of their gods.
 God Dionysus was celebrated with a festival called "City Dionysia."
 In the days of Solon, people often wandered around the streets during the celebration of Dionysus, the god of wine.
 The rude songs and dances greatly amused people; later, ancient Greeks regretted inventing theater.

 -